davidmansourian/Git-Finder-2.0/README.md

 - Caching
 - Unit tests covering majority of app (See issues for what is left to do).

+The architechture is much better than the previous version, which is to be expected.

 This version also incorporates the latest frameworks such as "@Observable" and "@Model" announced during WWDC 23.

 Preview: